Carlos Dengler: 1997–2010: Interpol

 The band chose not to officially replace Dengler, with David Pajo and later Brad Truax occupying the role of touring bass guitarist.
 For the writing and recording of Interpol's post-Dengler studio albums, Paul Banks occupied the role of bass guitarist.
 When asked if the band missed Dengler during a 2022 Reddit AMA, Banks stated: "He was difficult, but not too difficult.
 Total genius tbh."

 Equipment

 Dengler played a cream jazz bass on the Late Show with David Letterman in 2007.
-He never used any effects pedals, claiming, "Our music is almost symphonic in nature, because the harmonic structures are defined by the union of two guitars and a bass, and sometimes keyboard as well.
+He never used any effects pedals, saying, "Our music is almost symphonic in nature, because the harmonic structures are defined by the union of two guitars and a bass, and sometimes keyboard as well.
 If I were to start freaking out with effects, it would create too much of a bass presence, or it would distract from the band's most important aspect-the unity of all those musical elements together."

 He also worked with a mixture of classic synthesizer and orchestral emulations to generate arrangements for Interpol and for his scores.